zonneplan/KiBot/README.md

                      are output to the BoM.
 To specify multiple variants, with a BOM file exported for each variant, separate variants with the ';' (semicolon) character.
+                     This isn't related to the KiBot concept of variants.

 * PcbDraw - Beautiful 2D PCB render
   * Type: `pcbdraw`